tari-labs/tari-university/src/cryptography/digital_signatures/schnorr_signatures.md

 ## So why all the fuss?

-What makes Schnorr signatures to interesting (and potentially dangerous) is their simplicity.
+What makes Schnorr signatures so interesting (and [potentially dangerous](#key_cancellation_attack)) is their simplicity.
 Schnorr signatures are _linear_, so you have some nice properties.

-Given two private keys _x, y_ with corresponding public keys, _X, Y_, the following holds:
+Elliptic curves have the multiplicative property.
+So if you have two scalars _x, y_ with corresponding points, _X, Y_, the following holds:

 \\[
   (x + y)G = xG + yG = X + Y
 \\]

+Schnorr signatures are of the form \\( s = r + e.k \\).
+This construction is linear too, so it meshes nicely with the linearity of elliptic curve math..

-You saw this multiplicative property in the previous section, when we were verifying the signature.
-It's this linear property of Schnorr signatures that makes it very attractive for things like
+You saw this property in the previous section, when we were verifying the signature.
+Schnorr signatures' linearity makes it very attractive for things like

 * signature aggregation
 * atomic swaps